kdheepak/kdheepak.github.io/content/23-technical_writing.md

 * `--filter pandoc-fignos` : figure numbers
 * `--filter pandoc-tablenos` : table numbers

+As you can see, there are a lot of arguments that can be passed to Pandoc.
+I've found using Makefiles for recording your past commands and documenting these instructions extremely useful.

+# Cons to using Markdown?

-With html and docx files, equations are a bit tricky. pandoc allows you to define \LaTeX blocks in the markdown file, which are passed straight through to \LaTeX without any change.
+pandoc allows you to define \LaTeX blocks in a markdown file, which are passed straight through to \LaTeX without any change.
-\LaTeX then processes it to render it correctly.
+\LaTeX then processes it and renders it correctly.
+Which means if you want to generate a pdf, you are in luck!
+You have the entire arsenal of \LaTeX commands at your disposal.

-However, to HTML and docx, pandoc will remove \LaTeX blocks.
+When converting to html or docx files however, pandoc will just choose to remove \LaTeX blocks.
+There is a workaround for equations.
 With HTML, you can specify `--mathjax` which will attempt to render \LaTeX as mathjax, which works most of the time.
 This webpage for example was generated entirely from a markdown file, rendered to html using pandoc.
 I have found a few cases where mathjax did not work correctly for me though.
 So there may be some experimenting involved.
-With docx, pandoc will (currently) convert to mathjax for only a certain set of the markdown equation syntax.
+With docx, pandoc will (currently) convert to mathjax as well, and this seems to work only a certain set of the markdown equation syntax that pandoc supports.
+With tables it is Markdown or bust.
+You have to format it in the Markdown table format that pandoc supports.

 The good news is that anything you do in \LaTeX, you can do in Markdown and render as a pdf.
+This includes equations, tables, citations, images, lists, tikz diagrams etc.
-The bad news is you are still writing \LaTeX (although less of it), and you have lost complete html and docx conversion capability.
+The bad news is that if you do decide to use \LaTeX syntax, you are still writing \LaTeX (although a lot less of it), and you have lost complete html and docx conversion capability.
 Also, Markdown / Pandoc currently does not support spliting the source document across multiple files.
+This was not as much a deal breaker for me as I thought.
 I've not found this a concern since the markup is pretty light.
-However, for large reports this may be a issue and the workarounds for this that I found were not clean.
+However, for large reports spanning hundreds of pages this may be a issue.

-There are some ways to solve these problems.
+There are workarounds for this, however they are not perfectly clean.

+# Bending Markdown

+Fortunately, the problems I mentioned in the previous section can be solved using an excellent feature of pandoc.
 Remember the filter argument for pandoc?
 You can use it to parse certain blocks in a custom fashion.
 For most people this is not necessary, but if you come across a case where pandoc does not do what you want it to do, you can write a filter for it.
 There is even a python package called pandocfilters that allows you to walk the AST and parse specific formats or keys.
 It is very powerful, and can offer unique ways to expand on pandoc's functionality.
 I wrote a pandocfilter [@krishnamurthy_github-1] to embed a jupyter notebook using a liquid tag style syntax, which I currently use for this blog.

+In theory, you can write a filter that finds a \LaTeX table block in Markdown, converts it to an image and renders that in Word.
+Or you can write a filter that inputs other files during run time, allowing you to split your source document.

+My understanding is that the Python pandocfilters package is limited in scope.
-You can even write a Haskell filter instead of using Python, but then you will be writing Haskell ;) I would tag custom filters that as an advanced feature.
+You can yield Pandoc's complete power by writing a Haskell filter instead of using Python, but then you will be writing Haskell ;)
-And as far as I can tell, you can write a complete paper in Markdown and render it in pdf without any custom filters
+I would tag custom filters that as an advanced feature.
+Know that they are there when you need them.

 # TLDR

+You can write a complete paper in Markdown and render it in pdf without any issues.
+I recommend it over \LaTeX and Word.

 ![My very scientific comparison of Word, \LaTeX and Markdown](images/learningcurve.png)

-If you have gotten this far, congratulations and good luck!
+If you have gotten this far in the post, congratulations and good luck!
-Let me know in the comments below if you have any questions.
+Let me know if you have any questions in the comments below.

 # References